valeriewxy/Street-Mapping/README.txt

 pin.png (the pin icon on the map)

 Synopsis:
-Using the given data, we constructed the graph ADT with an adjacency list.
-Besides drawing the graph based on the adj list, we implemented the dijkstra's algorithm to find the shortest path between two arbitrary intersections with a priority queue.
+Using the given data, I have constructed the graph ADT with an adjacency list.
+Besides drawing the graph based on the adj list, I implemented the dijkstra's algorithm to find the shortest path between two arbitrary intersections with a priority queue.

 Runtime Analysis:
 *E=edge V=vertex or node
 Shortest path: O(|E| ln(|V|))
 Plotting map: |V|^2

-Extra Credit:
-Please consider the dedicated design of the output for extra credits.
-We figured out a suitable and simplistic design to make the map as beautiful as it can with its colors design, while keeping the graph functional and legible.
-For example, we added an icon of pin as an element of the path drawn in order to show destination and source location clearer for better user experience.

 Method Signatures:
 class Canvas